7 summer safety tips for protecting kids

-Longer days, the sun's still out in the evening and you have more to worry about.
+Longer days, the sun stays out into the evening and you have more to worry about.
 Yup, it's summer.
-And before your kids race out the door, you're doing all you can to protect them from sun, bugs, head injuries, etc.
+And before the kids race out the door, you're doing all you can to protect them from sun, bugs, head injuries, etc.

 There's something about this season that makes kids run faster and play harder.
 And like everything else parents carefully do to protect their kids — cooking healthy kid food, hiring the right babysitters, buckling them into car seats (or shouting out seat belt reminders) — summer takes preparation, too.

 Here's a summer-bummer: A person's sunlight exposure during childhood and adolescence is generally considered to increase the risk of melanoma.
-We've heard it all before, but make sure your family and caregivers all have the same sun-strategy.
-Dr. Vilma Cokkinides, strategic director of Risk Factor Surveillance for the American Cancer Society, helped come up with these tips for sun safety:
+We've heard it all before, but make sure your family and caregivers all have the same sun strategy.
+Vilma Cokkinides, former program director for Risk Factor Surveillance for the American Cancer Society in Atlanta, helped come up with these tips for sun safety:

 - Apply early and repeat.
 For kids 6 months and older (as well as adults), sunscreen with a Sun Protection Factor (SPF) of 15 or greater reduces the intensity of UVRs that cause sunburns.
 Apply liberally 15 to 30 minutes before sun exposure so it can absorb into the skin and decrease the likelihood that it will be washed off.
 Reapply every two hours and after kids swim, sweat or dry off with a towel.
 For most users, proper application and reapplication are more important factors than using a product with a higher SPF.

 - Keep infants out of the sun.
 Keep babies younger than 6 months out of direct sunlight, dressed in cool, comfortable clothing and wearing hats with brims.
-The American Academy of Pediatrics (AAP) says sunscreen may be used on infants younger than 6 months on small areas of skin if adequate clothing and shade are not available.
+The American Academy of Pediatrics (AAP) says sunscreen may be used on infants younger than 6 months on small areas of skin, like the infant's face and the back of the hands, if adequate clothing and shade are not available.
+Just remember it takes 30 minutes to be effective.

 - Plan early morning play.
 For kids beyond that baby stage, Cokkinides advises parents plan outdoor activities to avoid peak sun hours (10 a.m. to 4 p.m.) as much as possible.
 Does that sound impossible for your active kids?
 Make sure you all can get a break from the sun when needed.

 - Check the weather.
-Look for the UV index on a site like Weather.com when planning outdoor activities.
+When planning outdoor activities, look for the UV Index on a site like Weather.com.
 It predicts the intensity of UV light based on the sun's position, cloud movements, altitude, ozone data and other factors.
 Higher UV index numbers predict more intense UV light.
+According to the Environmental Protection Agency, a level of 3-7 calls for sun protection, and levels of 8+ calls for extra sun protection.

 - Stay off cell phones.
 Don't allow yourself to get distracted when your kids are in the water.
 And, yes, chatting with other parents is a common distraction, as well.